Bank Indonesia Museum, Padang: History

 Padang is one of the great cities of Sumatra.
 Located on the west coast of Sumatra, Padang evolved into a commercial and military city between the 18th and 19th centuries.
 In 1864, De Javasche Bank officially opened a branch office in Padang.
 This was the third branch of de Javasche Bank in the Netherlands Indies after Semarang and Surabaya, and the first outside of Java.
 The presence of de Javashce Bank branch office in Padang was realized thanks to the request proposal of the Chamber of Commerce and Industry of Padang City to the Central Colonial Government and to the Director of De Javasche Bank in Batavia (now Jakarta).
 This shows the importance of Padang as the main door of trade and finance in Sumatra.

 The first Javasche Bank Building in Padang was located at Jalan Nipah.
 The building occupied a plot of land which was initially used as military warehouse.
 De Javasche Bank Padang officially operated from 29 August 1864, with its first director A.W.
 Verkouteren.
 In 1912, De Javasche Bank plans to build a new building near the Muara Port.
 Due to licensing constraints, the construction can only be realized in 1921.
 At that time the Muara area was planned to be a port area, so buildings unrelated with seaport development were made difficult to obtain permits.
 On March 31, 1921, construction of the new De Javasche Bank building began.

 In 1925 the new building de Javasche Bank was opened.
 At that time, the governor of the de Javashce Bank was L.J.A Trip.
 On 1 July 1953, following the independence of Indonesia, de Javasche Bank was taken over by the Indonesian government and was given to Bank Indonesia to become the Bank Indonesia building.
 The building operated under Bank Indonesia until 1977.

-In 1998, the building was designated one of the cultural heritage of Padang.
+In 1998, the building was designated as one of the cultural heritage of Padang.